Ontario Student Nutrition Program

 Hectic morning routines, early sports practices, long bus rides and financial difficulties can all prevent students from arriving to school nourished and ready to learn.
 We believe that every student can benefit from having access to nutritious food at school and that these programs should be open to everyone.

 The Ontario Student Nutrition Program (OSNP) provides funding and a network of support to help schools across the province implement a healthy snack, breakfast or meal program for students in their community.
 The funding is funnelled through the Ministry of Children and Youth Services and goes to 15 lead agencies across the province.
 In Southwestern Ontario, the lead agency is The Victorian Order of Nurses.

-Formerly known as the Children’s Nutrition Network, is the local contact group for OSNP London/Middlesex is the local contact group for student nutrition programs in London and Middlesex County.
+The Children’s Nutrition Network, is the local contact group for OSNP London/Middlesex is the local contact group for student nutrition programs in London and Middlesex County.
 Our nutrition coordinator works directly with local programs and community partners to raise funds and awareness and to support over 80 nutrition programs in our region.

 We support the nutrition programs by assisting with start up, accessing additional funding through the ministry and other local funding sources, and by supporting a community-wide network of schools and agencies that provide programs, resource materials and training workshops for programs and volunteers.

-OSNP London/Middlesex is directly affiliated with Investing in Children and in partnership with: Middlesex-London Health Unit, The May Court Club of London, City of London, LDCSB, TVDSB and London InterCommunity Heath Centre.
+OSNP London/Middlesex is directly affiliated with Investing in Children and in partnership with: Middlesex-London Health Unit, City of London, LDCSB, TVDSB and London InterCommunity Heath Centre.

 - Only 1 in 8 children in Ontario meet the daily recommendations for fruit and vegetables.
 (Heart and Stroke Foundation, Ontario Survey, 2009)

 - An alarming 1 in 5 children in London live in poverty.
 (Statistics Canada, 2010)